Honey (2003 film): Production

 The film is inspired by the life of choreographer Laurieann Gibson, who was the film's choreographer and appeared on screen as Katrina, the main character's rival.

 Singer/actress Aaliyah was reportedly originally cast as Honey, though the role was later recast to Jessica Alba due to Aaliyah's death in August 2001.
-However, in 2020, director Bille Woodruff debunked the rumor, stating: "That’s incorrect.
+In 2020, director Bille Woodruff debunked the rumor, stating: "That’s incorrect.
 It was supposed to be Beyoncé.
-That’s been widely reported but it’s incorrect, [Beyoncé] couldn’t do it because of her touring schedule for her first album Dangerously in Love."
+That’s been widely reported, but it’s incorrect.
+[Beyoncé] couldn’t do it because of her touring schedule for her first album Dangerously in Love."

+However, in a 2025 interview, co-writer Kim Watson confirmed that he and fellow co-writer Alonzo Brown did indeed write Honey as a star vehicle for Aaliyah at Universal Studios after all.
+And, then went on to say that Aaliyah was supposed to start dance rehearsals for the film soon after her Rock The Boat music video shoot.
+Unfortunately, due to Aaliyah’s untimely death in 2001 after the shooting of “Rock The Boat,” the role of Honey ended up being recast.
+It is still unclear if director Bille Woodruff was involved with production before or after Aaliyah’s death, which might explain this long-running confusion.

 Reception

 Critical response

 Honey was released to mostly negative reviews.

-Rotten Tomatoes gives the film a score of 19% based on reviews from 115 critics, with an average rating of 4.20/10.
+Rotten Tomatoes gives the film a score of 19% based on reviews from 112 critics.
 The critical consensus reads, "An attractive Jessica Alba and energetic dance numbers provide some lift to this corny and formulaic movie".

 Metacritic, based on 30 reviews, gives the film a score of 37 out of 100, signifying generally unfavorable reviews.

 A. O. Scott of The New York Times was one of the critics to give the film a positive review, noting that it "brings out the wholesome, affirmative side of the hip-hop aesthetic without being overly preachy, although it will not impress anyone with its originality."

 Box office

 The film opened at #2 at the U.S. box office, earning US$12.9 million in its opening weekend, behind The Last Samurai.
-The final box office was $30.3 million in the U.S. and Canada and $31.9 million in other countries, for a total of $65.3 million worldwide.
+The final box office was $30.3 million in the U.S. and Canada and $31.9 million in other countries, for a total of $62.2 million worldwide.